Gina Barreca: Early life and education

 Barreca grew up in Brooklyn and Long Island, New York, and is of Italian descent.
 She was the first woman to be named Alumni Scholar at Dartmouth College, where she earned her 1979 bachelor's degree.
 Her stories from this time can be found in her memoir, Babes in Boyland: A Personal History of Co-education in the Ivy League.

 She was a Reynolds Fellow and earned her 1981 M.A. at New Hall, Cambridge University, and earned her 1987 Ph.D.
-(English Literature) from the Graduate School, City University of New York, dissertation: “Hate and Humor in Women’s Literature: Twentieth-Century British Writers.”.
+(English Literature) from the Graduate School, City University of New York, dissertation: "Hate and Humor in Women"s Literature: Twentieth-Century British Writers.".

 Career

 Professor

 From 1981 to 1987, Barreca was a Graduate Assistant/Adjunct Lecturer at Queens College.
-In 1987 she became an Assistant Professor of English at the University of Connecticut, where she became an Associate Professor of English in 1991.
+In 1987 she became an assistant professor of English at the University of Connecticut, where she became an associate professor of English in 1991.
 From 1997 on she has been Professor of English.
 She has also been a Reed Fellow for English Language and Literature at UConn since 2017.
 As of 2018, she has received the American Association of University Professors Excellence in Research and Creativity: Career Award, and was named the Board of Trustees Distinguished Professor of English Literature.

 Author

 Articles and other publications

 She is currently a blogger for Psychology Today, where she has over 7.5 million views.

-Barreca has also published articles in The New York Times, The Philadelphia Inquirer, The Atlanta Journal-Constitution, the Chicago Tribune, Harvard Business Review, The Dartmouth Alumni Magazine, The Orlando Sentinel, Ms. magazine, The Common Review, The Chronicle of Higher Education, and Cosmopolitan and elsewhere.
-Barreca's books have been translated into Chinese, German, Spanish, Japanese and Portuguese.
+Barreca has also published articles in The New York Times, The Philadelphia Inquirer, The Atlanta Journal-Constitution, the Chicago Tribune, The Dartmouth Alumni Magazine, The Orlando Sentinel, Ms. magazine, and The Chronicle of Higher Education.

-Her poem, "Nighttime Fires," first published in the Minnesota Review, is widely anthologized and regularly taught.

 Barreca cowrote a series of humor columns in The Washington Post with Gene Weingarten about the differences between men and women.
 These became the basis of the book she wrote with Weingarten, I'm with Stupid: One Man.
 One Woman.
 10,000 Years of Misunderstanding Between the Sexes Cleared Right Up.
 They worked for two years via email and on the phone without having met first.

 Barreca appeared in Milton Friedman's documentary Free to Choose - Episode 6, as a student for Dartmouth College.